cypress-io/cypress-documentation/source/guides/getting-started/_readme_in_progress.md

 - Enabling Dev Tools access while tests run
 - Adding support for `debugger` in either test code **and** app code
 - Snapshotting and time-traveling through all commands
-- Providing a GUI that indicates the state of commands, like the number of elements found for a selector
+- Providing a Test Runner that indicates the state of commands, like the number of elements found for a selector
 - Displaying additional command information on click
 - Logging page events such as XHRs, form submissions, page loads, and URL changes